-In many programs a company will pay for the education of a student, in addition to employing the apprentice part time.
+In many programs a company will pay for the education of a student, in addition to employing the apprentice part time, they are finding alternative ways to get more leads.
 This is how it works at Pueblo Community College, where there are just two apprenticeship education avenues: electrical maintenance technicians and mechanical maintenance technicians.

 Put simply, these technicians are learning how to maintain and fix machinery that may be used in a manufacturing facility.
 The jobs these apprentices do varies from day to day and it can be extremely complicated and tedious work, said Pueblo Corporate College’s Executive Director Amanda Corum.

 The job is a lot of problem-solving, and so the training is extensive and has to cover just about everything an apprentice might run into on the job from mechanics to coding.

 Once a four-year apprenticeship program is completed Corum said it’s not uncommon that these students make a yearly salary of around $100,000.
 On the business end of things, a company may take a bit of a hit by sending a part time employee through an apprenticeship program, but eventually they make that money back with a highly-skilled employee, Corum said.

 PCC’s apprenticeship program is small.
 Only 10 students begin the program each year — and it’s all paid for by private companies.
 For the program to grow, Corum said, there would have to be more buy in from the companies paying the way for the students, and that can be a challenge.

 “Their fear is that this person will get their journeyman card and move on,” Corum said.

 But turnover among apprentices tends to be lower.
 It’s likely a sense of loyalty to the company that fit the bill, Corum said.